kujawad/q-url-api/README.md

 If you want to use a different database or make changes to the database see [Liquibase](#liquibase).

 # Liquibase
-If you would want to change the database You have to make sure that [Liquibase supports it](https://www.liquibase.org/get-started/databases).
+If you want to change the database You have to make sure that [Liquibase supports it](https://www.liquibase.org/get-started/databases).

 If Liquibase supports given database, the change is possible by importing appropriate database driver in `build.gradle` file.